 CMS Credentials (WordPress, Shopify, etc.)

-- Your content management system (CMS) is the gateway to your website.
+• Your content management system (CMS) controls everything on your website.
 It houses all your text, video, and image content.
 Without CMS access, you have no way of managing what people see on your website.

 SSH Security Keys

-- Allows access to your web server and is critical when your web development team needs to make updates on it.
+• Allows access to your web server and is critical for web development teams to manage it.
 The issue with an SSH key is that it can be shared and used to access your server at any time.
-This is a big red flag.

 Cloud Credentials (AWS, Google Cloud, Azure, etc.)

-- The cloud houses all of your digital services: hosting, files, domain, and CDN configurations.
-It’s imperative that you maintain these credentials.
+• The cloud houses all of your digital services: hosting, files, domain, and CDN configurations.
+You must maintain these credentials.

 2. Analytics & Tracking - Your Customer Insights